 We all love a good acronym.
-From YOLO to OMG, sometimes it feels so good to simplify.
+From FOMO to OMG, sometimes it feels so good to simplify.
 However, this simplification can be detrimental when it comes to how you set goals.
 Focusing on SMART goals (specific, measurable, achievable, relevant, and time-bound) may not be the smartest way to accomplish your goals.

 But wait.
 You’ve been trained and have checklists on how to set SMART goals.
 What are you supposed to do now?

 Yes, SMART goals are helpful in some instances.
 For straightforward, outcomes-based goals, like a 5% increase in sales by year-end, the model can be useful.
 But SMART goals can cause problems when you’re making powerful, positive changes in your life.

 For my leadership coaching clients, setting a lofty, abstract goal is usually more helpful and achievable than a specific, measurable goal.
 For instance, setting a goal to be a more effective communicator is likely more beneficial than a goal to speak publicly three times over the next six months.

 One of my coaching clients, Melissa, found out firsthand the power of setting a lofty, rather than specific, goal.
 She started coaching with the intention of being promoted within a year.
 But during our work together, she discovered that getting a promotion without a higher-level, meaningful goal wasn’t going to get her what she really wanted.